manassaloi/manassaloi.github.io/_posts/2023-02-25-local-global-maxima.markdown

 So I started thinking about global maxima too instead of just local.
 I want my PMs to not just optimise for their next role in my company, but also benchmark themselves globally.

-If the superstar PM in my team she leaves my organisation and decides to join another company, where would she be placed?
-Will they be hired at the same level or would they get a big jump?
+A question I ask often: Where do my PMs stand when benchmarked against the best PMs in their peer group?

-Where do they stand when benchmarked against the best PMs in their peer group?
+If a PM in my team leaves my team and to join another company, would she get hired at the same level or would she get a bump in terms of both role and salary?
+The last PM in my team who joined Gojek as a first time PM, and had worked with me for 2 years, joined as a GPM at another Indian unicorn.
+I want exponential growth for all my PMs.

-This exercise has helped my create career development plans for my PMs and push them beyond the comfort of competing for the local maxima.
+This local vs global maxima exercise has helped my create career development plans for my PMs and push them beyond the comfort of competing for the local maxima.